lordkilgore/2DEngine/README.md

 # 2DEngine
 A small physics engine written using the Pygame module library.
-The design of the program takes influence from the classical model of forces interacting with one another and uses the axioms found in Euclidean geometry to determine angles, lines, and collision between a ball and the *cursor* across a two-dimensional plane.
+The design of the program is influenced by the classical model of forces interacting with one another, and uses the axioms found in Euclidean geometry to determine angles, key points, and collision between a ball and the *cursor* across a two-dimensional plane.

 ### Installation
   Requires [Python3](https://www.python.org/downloads/) and [Pip](https://pypi.org/project/pip/)